 Elevation: 9,735 ft

 This peak is not in the book.
+Updated November 2020

-North Ridge/Southeast Ridge, Class 1, by Livingston Douglas
+North Ridge/Southeast Ridge, Class 1

-Peak 9735 (Goldstone North) is a ranked summit (barely) and not just a high point on the ridge.
-The Continental Divide Trail (CDT) follows the Divide south from Goldstone Pass (mostly on the west side of the ridge) to a saddle at 8,980 feet.
+Peak 9735 is a ranked summit (barely), not just a high point on the ridge.
+The Continental Divide Trail (CDT) follows the Divide south from Goldstone Pass (mostly on the West Side of the ridge) to a saddle at 8,980 feet.
 The CDT then climbs to the west side of Peak 9735 to within about 15 feet of the rocky outcrop that is the summit.
 Continue southeast to a saddle at 9,420 feet and climb to the summit from this point.
 Peak 9735 might not be the most exciting or picturesque peak, but it counts as a ranked summit on the Continental Divide and is another peak for your peak bag.